 Described as “A Midsummer Night’s Dream for synthesizers?”
 (Mastodon), his first concept album of pop ballads: The Lunatic, the Lover & the Poet with lyrics by John Porter, under the duo name: After Magritte has been released on all major audio streaming platforms.

-In 2014 François performed at the Glastonbury Festival in a concert of music by Barry Gray, conducted by Charles Hazlewood and members of the bands Portishead and Goldfrapp.
+In 2014 François performed on ondes Martenot at the Glastonbury Festival in a concert of film music by 1960s’ Thunderbirds composer Barry Gray, conducted by Charles Hazlewood and members of the bands Portishead and Goldfrapp.
 He had already multi-tracked all three ondes Martenot parts for the first, complete stereo re-recording of Maurice Jarre’s score for David Lean’s 1962 film Lawrence of Arabia, with the City of Prague Philharmonic Orchestra.

-During the 1990s he was Associate Conductor of the London Gay Symphony Orchestra, conducting charity concerts including the world première of Wilfred Josephs’s Violin Concerto (soloist Michael Davis) and the European public première of Josephs’s poignant Mortales for 216 musicians.
+During the 1990s he was Associate Conductor of the London Gay Symphony Orchestra, conducting charity concerts, including the world première of Wilfred Josephs’s Violin Concerto (soloist Michael Davis from Ohio, US) and the European public première of Josephs’s poignant Mortales, for 216 musicians.

 Winning a scholarship from the Ralph Vaughan Williams Trust, Evans researched in spectral composition techniques for a year at IRCAM in Paris under Tristan Murail and other notable contemporary composers including Kaija Saariaho.
 These techniques bring a remarkable, otherworldly dimension to film music by unifying timbre, sound identity and musical harmony.